I. Opening Statement

 posted, and we quote:

-1. "Since
+1. "Since the

-the inception of the
+inception of the "Righteous

-"Righteous Among the
+Among the Nations" project

-Yad Vashem has honored 18
+in 1963, Yad Vashem has

-people with the title.
+honored 18 people with the

-Recipients must have risked
+title.
+Recipients must have

-their lives while helping
+risked their lives while

-Jews, to qualify for the
+helping Jews, to qualify for

-honor. "
+the honor. "

 |